larsonzh/whois/docs/USAGE_EN.md

 whois-x86_64 --host 2001:67c:2e8:22::c100:68b -p 43 example.com
 ```

-### Connectivity tip: ARIN and IPv6
+### Connectivity tip: ARIN (IPv4 port 43 may be ISP-blocked)

-- In some environments with IPv4-only private LAN egress (NAT, no IPv6), `whois.arin.net:43` may reject connections from private source addresses (ACL behavior).
+- In some IPv4-only environments (NAT, no IPv6), failure to reach `whois.arin.net:43` is typically caused not by ARIN rejecting private sources, but by the ISP blocking ARIN's IPv4 whois service (port 43 on the A record's IPv4).
-- Symptoms: cannot connect to ARIN:43; the official whois client behaves the same.
-Enabling IPv6 makes it work immediately; our client connects fine once IPv6 is available.
+- Symptoms: cannot establish IPv4 connections to ARIN:43; the official whois client is affected likewise.
+Switching to IPv6 works immediately.
-- Observation: in some cases the official whois requires one query against the RIR's IPv6 address before it starts working.
-- Recommendation: enable IPv6 (or ensure your source is a public IP) for stable ARIN access; alternatively, choose a starting server or disable redirects temporarily to investigate.
+- Recommendation: prefer IPv6; or ensure your egress is a public IPv4 path not subject to blocking.
+If needed, specify ARIN's IPv6 literal via `--host`, or temporarily pin a starting server / disable redirects to aid troubleshooting.

 ### Folded output